progit/progit/de/03-git-branching/01-chapter3.markdown

 ## Was eine Branch ist ##
 ## What a Branch Is ##

 Um den Weg des branching in Git richtig zu verstehen, müssen wir eine Schritt zurück machen und untersuchen, wie Git die Daten speichert.
-Wie du sicher noch aus Kapitel 1 weisst, speichert Git nicht eine Reihe von Änderungen und Unterschiede, sondern immer in Form von Snapshots, also aktuelle Sichten auf den Code.
+Wie Du sicher noch aus Kapitel 1 weisst, speichert Git nicht eine Reihe von Änderungen und Unterschiede, sondern immer in Form von Snapshots, also aktuelle Sichten auf den Code.
 To really understand the way Git does branching, we need to take a step back and examine how Git stores its data.
 As you may remember from Chapter 1, Git doesn’t store data as a series of changesets or deltas, but instead as a series of snapshots.

-Wenn du ein Commit durchführst, speichert Git ein Commit-Objekt, das einen Zeiger auf die aktuelle Sicht des geänderten Inhalts besitzt.
+Wenn Du ein Commit durchführst, speichert Git ein Commit-Objekt, das einen Zeiger auf die aktuelle Sicht des geänderten Inhalts besitzt.
 Gleichzeitig wird der Autor, einige zusätzliche Informationen und kein oder mehrere Zeiger auf die direkten Elternteile dieses Commits abgespeichert: kein Zeiger für den ersten Commit, ein Zeiger für ein normales Commit und mehrere Zeiger für ein Commit, dass auf Basis eines merge von ein oder mehreren branches durchgeführt wurde.
 When you commit in Git, Git stores a commit object that contains a pointer to the snapshot of the content you staged, the author and message metadata, and zero or more pointers to the commit or commits that were the direct parents of this commit: zero parents for the first commit, one parent for a normal commit, and multiple parents for a commit that results from a merge of two or more branches.

-Um das zu verdeutlichen, lass uns annehmen, du hast ein Verzeichnis mit drei Dateien, die du alle markierst und commitest.
+Um das zu verdeutlichen, lass uns annehmen, Du hast ein Verzeichnis mit drei Dateien, die Du alle markierst und commitest.
 Das Markieren der Dateien erzeugt für jede eine Prüfsumme (der SHA-1 Hash, der ebenfalls in Kapitel 1 erwähnt wurde), speichert diese Version der Datei im Git Repository (Git referenziert auf diese als Blobs) und fügt diese Prüfsumme der markierten Ebene hinzu:
 To visualize this, let’s assume that you have a directory containing three files, and you stage them all and commit.
 Staging the files checksums each one (the SHA-1 hash we mentioned in Chapter 1), stores that version of the file in the Git repository (Git refers to them as blobs), and adds that checksum to the staging area:

 	$ git add README test.rb LICENSE2
 	$ git commit -m 'initial commit of my project'

-Wenn du ein Commit mit dem Kommando 'git commit' erstellst, erzeugt Git für jedes Unterverzeichnis eine Pürfsumme (in diesem Fall nur für das Root-Verzeichnis) und speichert diese drei Objekte im Git Repository.
+Wenn Du ein Commit mit dem Kommando 'git commit' erstellst, erzeugt Git für jedes Unterverzeichnis eine Pürfsumme (in diesem Fall nur für das Root-Verzeichnis) und speichert diese drei Objekte im Git Repository.
 Git erzeugt dann ein Commit Objekt, das die Metadaten und den Zeiger zur Wurzel des Projektbaums, um bei Bedarf den Snapshot erneut erzeugen zu können.
 When you create the commit by running `git commit`, Git checksums each subdirectory (in this case, just the root project directory) and stores those tree objects in the Git repository.
 Git then creates a commit object that has the metadata and a pointer to the root project tree so it can re-create that snapshot when needed.

 Dein Git Repository enthält nun fünf Objekte: einen Blob für den Inhalt jeder der drei Dateien, einen Baum, der den Inhalt des Verzeichnisses auflistet und spezifiziert, welcher Dateiname zu welchem Blob gehört, und einen Zeiger, der auf die Wurzel des Projektbaums verweist und alle Metadaten des Commits.
 Dem Bgriff nach können deine Daten im Git Repository wie in Abbildung 3-1 aussehen.